-Power supply should be of voltage needed for TE device.
+Power supply should provide voltage appropriate to the TE device.

-If voltage is not between 12 V to 36 V then a two power supply configuration is necessary.
+If operating voltage is not between 12 V to 36 V, then two power supplies operation is required.

-- a) Install jumper across JP6-1 and JP6-2 (default setup) - b) Connect the constant DC voltage power supply (12 to 36) V to the controller:

-Positive power supply terminal to WP3

-Negative power supply terminal to WP4

-- c) Do NOT connect the TE device to the controller at this time. - d) See the "Controller Wiring Diagram (Single Power Supply Setup)" for further details.
+- a) Install jumper across JP6-1 and JP6-2 (default setup) - b) Connect the constant DC voltage power supply (12 to 36) V to the controller: - Positive power supply terminal to WP3 - Negative power supply terminal to WP4 - c) Do NOT connect the TE device to the controller at this time. - d) See the "Controller Wiring Diagram (Single Power Supply Setup)" for further details.